JunoNgx/junongxdotcom/README.md

 Open [http://localhost:5000](http://localhost:5000) with your browser to see the result.

 This is a self-contained static site and doesn't require any data fetching.

+## Previous versions

+This website has gone through several major overhauls, including usage of other tech stacks.
+Previous versions can be found in other branches.
+Current domain is generally always deployed with the branch `master`.

 ## Contribution